structurizr/dsl/docs/language-reference.md

 - Opening/closing braces are only required when adding child content.
 - Use `""` as a placeholder for an earlier optional property that you'd like to skip.
 - Tags are comma separated (e.g. `Tag 1,Tag 2,Tag 3`) - see [Structurizr - Notation](https://structurizr.com/help/notation) for details of how tags and styling works.
-- The Structurizr CLI will provide some default views and styles when they are not specified in your DSL - see [Structurizr CLI - Defaults](https://github.com/structurizr/cli/blob/master/docs/defaults.md) for details.
+- The Structurizr CLI will provide some default views and styles when they are not specified in your DSL - see [Convention over configuration, useful defaults](#convention-over-configuration-useful-defaults) for details.

 In addition, workspaces are subject to the following rules: